React-Native-Math/Grandmathster/README.md

 Overview of motivation -- why is mental math important / audience / random mode / time attack mode

+Players have the choice of answering questions on addition, subtraction, multiplication or division.
+A more detailed view on this, with in-game examples, is provided in the 'Playing the game' section below.

 #### Technology Stack

 [![ReactNative][ReactNative]][ReactNative-url]  [![Expo][Expo]][Expo-url]